mtrjaxon/gch-public/README.md

 - **Addon.json File Replacement**: GCH creates an addon.json file for each extracted .gma file.
 In the event that an addon.json file already exists, GCH will replace it with the newly generated one.
 This ensures that the addon.json remains up to date with any changes made during the optimization process.

 ---

+Please note that GCH uses `gmad.exe`, a part of the GMAD (Garry's Mod Addon Creator) tool, to perform its functions.
+Make sure to have `gmad.exe` available within the working directory of the GCH release.

+Please refer to the [GCH GitHub repository](https://github.com/your-username/your-repo) for more information, documentation, and issue tracking.

+If you